marcus3santos/auto-marker/README.md

 # AUTO-MARKER
-AUTO-MARKER is an automated marker for lisp program assignments where the students' assignment solutions are exported from D2L.
+AUTO-MARKER is an automated marker for lisp program assignments where the students' assignment solutions have been exported from D2L.

 # Dependencies